saniauzma/Twitter_Kafka_Pyspark_ETL_Pipeline/README.md

 access_token = ""
 access_token_secret = ""
 ```
-In this project I have used Twitter API V2, because it has the filtered stream endpoint that lets you filter real time stream of public tweets by applying a set of rules.
+- In this project I have used Twitter API V2, because it has the filtered stream endpoint that lets you filter real time stream of public tweets by applying a set of rules.
 For Example:

 rule 1 - search for value "python" and tag "python".

-How does an API response looks?
+- How does an API response looks?

 [This Twitter API v2 data dictionary ](https://developer.twitter.com/en/docs/twitter-api/data-dictionary/object-model/tweet) from API's Docs will illustrates the structure for the tweet object.

 In this project I have filtered ‘root-level’ fields, such as ```id, text, and created_at```

+- More fields like [user fields](https://developer.twitter.com/en/docs/twitter-api/data-dictionary/object-model/user), [media fields](https://developer.twitter.com/en/docs/twitter-api/data-dictionary/object-model/media), etc. can be filtered.

-To learn more about filtered stream please refer Twitter API's [official Docs](https://developer.twitter.com/en/docs/twitter-api/tweets/filtered-stream/introduction).
+- To learn more about filtered stream please refer Twitter API's [official Docs](https://developer.twitter.com/en/docs/twitter-api/tweets/filtered-stream/introduction).